penk/oxide-eglfs-snap/README.md

 ## Run

-If you have more than one graphic card, you'll need to disable the other one (`nouveau` for nVidia, `radeon` for AMD), and stop X11 session:
+Stop the X11 session, and if you have more than one graphic card, you'll need to disable the other one (`nouveau` for nVidia, `radeon` for AMD), too:

     systemctl stop lightdm
     sudo modprobe -r nouveau

-And execute the browser by:
+Then launch the WebView by:

     /snap/bin/oxide-digitalsignage.start-oxide